0xsuk/finyl/README.md

 mount rekordbox usb.

-use following keys to navigate. left arrow: select right arrow: back alt + up arrow: load track to top deck alt + down arrow: load track to bottom deck shift + up arrow: load multi-stem track to top. nothing will happen if track has no stems shift + down arrow: load multi-stem track to bottom
+use following keys to navigate explorer.
+left arrow: select
+right arrow: back
+alt + up arrow: load track to top deck
+alt + down arrow: load track to bottom deck
+shift + up arrow: load multi-stem track to top. nothing will happen if track has no stems
+shift + down arrow: load multi-stem track to bottom

 ### multi-stems mixing
 A song usually consists of vocal, and instrument.
 The idea of multi-stems mixing is to let the software retain these two or more different sources(=stems) of audio separately, so that you can apply audio effects (volume control, echos, filters, etc) separately.
 To do that, you need to create stem files from the original file beforehand.